AetiasHax/ph/README.md

 # The Legend of Zelda: Phantom Hourglass

-**Work in progress!** This project aims to recreate source code for ***The Legend of Zelda: Phantom Hourglass*** by decompiling assembly code by hand. **The repository only contains code.** To build the ROM, you must own an existing copy of the game to extract assets from.
+**Work in progress!** This project aims to recreate source code for ***The Legend of Zelda: Phantom Hourglass*** by decompiling assembly code by hand. **The repository does not contain assets or assembly code.** To build the ROM, you must own an existing copy of the game to extract assets from.

 **Note:** The project targets the European and American versions, and other versions might be supported later.